 Do a survey or ask about what interests your customers on social media.
 You could even put a little line item in your next email newsletter that asks your audience to respond with topics they’d like to see in the future.

 As I talk to customers and go through my daily work, I have a folder on my desktop with content ideas.
 I create a fresh Word Document of the content I want to cover and a few bullet points about it and set it aside for my next content planning session.
-Having some easy-to-reach planning document or content repository makes tracking these ideas simple so that you can do it constantly.
+Having some easy-to-reach planning document or content repository makes tracking these ideas simple.
+And the simpler it is to access ideas, the more likely you’ll be to constantly update your content repository.

 And if you’re writing customer-centric copy in all areas of your content marketing planning, having customer insights will be incredibly helpful.